-- Silk, Spice and Gunpowder the world's most ancient and valuable trade: how nutmeg and clove from Maluku drew traders from all over the world to explore and conquer, leading to the beginnings of globalisation and the first multi-national companies. - Tanah Air Kita Indonesia, this 'land of water', and the early mariners who burst out of mainland Asia to settle this huge, wide archipelago before conquering all the other adjacent oceans and the brilliant sailing technologies they pioneered. - Mighty Maritime Empires how great Indonesian mercantile states arose through control of the Indonesian archipelago's sea lanes, and fell in turn; how maritime trade brought currents of world history swirling through the islands introducing Buddhism, Hinduism, Islam and Christianity and the cultures of China, India, the Middle East and Europe. - A Tapestry of Seafarers Indonesia's many different sailing cultures and their brilliant innovations the Sea Gypsies (Sama-Bajo); the Madurese, the Mandar, the Butonese, the Bugis and Makassans and Bali's secret, hidden fleet! - Celebes Ships the story of our own ship Ombak Putih and her lineage, developing from the unique maritime traditions of the famous Bugis and Makassans of South Sulawesi, down the turbulent centuries as their sultans fought colonisers and their sailing fleets dispersed them throughout these islands. - Great Guest Voyages many Europeans have been inspired by Indonesian sailing traditions.
-Sail the Moluccas with Captain Thomas Forest on a native kora-kora in 1775; Alfred Russel Wallace searching for the bird of paradise on a Bugis prahu in 1856; colonial administrator G E P Collins ordering his own Celebes palari cruiser in the 1930s. - The Best Language Bahasa Indonesia: this fascinating, user-friendly language unites an incredibly diverse maritime world.
-The history of the language is a maritime history of this archipelagic nation.
-After this simple introduction you'll be trying it out yourself ashore, with guidance, help and cheat-sheets at hand.
+- Sultans, Spice and Gunpowder the world's most ancient and valuable trade: how nutmeg and cloves from the Moluccas drew traders from all over the world, leading to the beginnings of globalisation and the first multi-national companies. - Tanah Air Kita Indonesia, this 'land of water', and the early mariners who burst out of mainland Asia to settle this huge, wide archipelago before conquering all the other adjacent oceans, with unique sailing technologies and boat-building traditions. - Mighty Maritime Empires how great Indonesian and Malay mercantile states arose through maritime trade and control of the archipelago's sea lanes, and fell in turn. - Maritime Melting Pot currents of world history swirling through maritime South-East Asia introducing Buddhism, Hinduism, Islam and Christianity and the cultures of China, India, the Middle East and Europe. - Alfred Russel Wallace Victorian naturalist and author of the classic travel book The Malay Archipelago voyages 22,400 kilometres through the East Indies in 1854-1862 collecting 125,660 specimens and independently discovers the theory of evolution by natural selection. - Great Guest Voyages Sail the Moluccas with Captain Thomas Forest on a native kora-kora in 1773-5; colonial administrator G E P 'Pat' Collins drops out to go sailing with the natives in the 1930s, commissions his own Celebes-style palari cruiser and sails to off to study the dragons of Komodo Island. - A Tapestry of Seafarers Introducing Indonesia's many different sailing cultures and their brilliant innovations the Sea Gypsies (Sama Bajau); the Bugis and Makassans; the Madurese, the Mandar, the Butonese and Bali's secret, hidden fleet! - Floating Art Galleries Many Indonesian sea craft are richly decorated with carved and painted symbols and motifs expressing complex beliefs and rituals, functioning as protective magic talismans while representing historical layers of cultural and aesthetic influences. - Celebes Ships the story of our own ship Ombak Putih and her lineage in the unique maritime traditions of the famous Bugis and Makassans of South Sulawesi, down the turbulent centuries as their sultans fought colonisers and their sailing fleets dispersed them throughout these islands. - The Best Language Bahasa Indonesia: this fascinating, user-friendly language unites an incredibly diverse maritime world.
+The history of the language is a history of this archipelagic nation.
+After this simple introduction you'll be trying it out yourself ashore, with guidance, help and vocab/phrase sheets at hand.